 - They advocate for you to the other professionals.
 They can check stuff out with the local authority or be with you at meetings so that afterwards you can unpick what was said

 - They can arrange respite, if you need it, outside of your nominated support network

-- They offer weekly to six-weekly supervisions, where they check up on any placement issues and give you time to reflect on how it’s affecting you emotionally
+- They offer weekly to monthly supervisions, where they check up on any placement issues and give you time to reflect on how it’s affecting you emotionally.

 - They take the time to ensure that the relationship between you and the young person is the most valuable it can be.
 They focus on the importance of the transactions in your relationship and the interaction between themselves and your whole family.
 They do this so that they can model it for you, so you can be as sensitive to the developing relationship with the fostered child and the foster child’s birth family as possible — as we believe it’s between and inside these close relationships that change can occur and people can start to try out different ways of thinking and behaving.

 So that’s the short version of what your main foster carer support will look like.
 Here’s a more detailed explanation of what your entire support system will look like if you become a foster carer.

 Who are the people in your foster carer support network?

 There are two elements to your foster carer support – the professional group and the familial group.
 Both are essential and offer different but equally important support to you and your foster child.